 What surprised me is that a sizable chunk of a developer’s time is spent on meetings.
-Up to 20% of their week!
+The average IC Software Engineer spends 10.9 hours per week in meetings.

-It is not a surprise that most of the time, developers might not be super focused in meetings, and instead using that time to squeeze in a few lines of code.
+It is not a surprise that most of the time, developers might not be super focused in meetings, and instead use that time to squeeze in a few lines of code.

 While it's arguably natural for developers to gravitate towards immediate productivity, such behavior risks long-term clarity and alignment.

-Ask Wudpecker enables you to ask questions about the meeting’s content, so you can quickly get the gists.
-Here are a crystalized list of 10 actionable prompts for all your meetings, be it sprint, daily standup, technical review, or project planning.
+In this blog, you'll learn how to craft prompts that target specific information and how to use Wudpecker's capabilities to maximize the value of your meeting transcripts.
+Here is a list of 10 actionable prompts for all your meetings, be it sprint, daily standup, technical review, or project planning.

 This prompt helps in consolidating the most important aspects of the discussion and ensures that no significant detail goes unnoticed.